balbarak/excelmen/README.md

 # Usage

-Use class to represent data like below and attribute above the property that persent columns
+Create `class` to represent the data like below

 ```
 public class Person